ShreyaChoudhary259/project/README.md

-* Our project consist of 2 different approaches to build ML models for our dataset and predict the price of a used car based on certain parameters.
+Our project consist of 2 different approaches to build ML models for our dataset and predict the price of a used car based on certain parameters.
+We also performed basic Data analysis on Tableau creating different Charts for Data visualization

 A) The first approach was working on Google collab using Python and its libraries.